jaclu/AOK-Filesystem-Tools/Docs/hostname.md

 Method | Impacts
 -|-
 text | Simple solution, if you only have iSH installed on one device, this is sufficient.
 It will become an issue if you want to use your iSH env on multiple iSH devices, then you would have to remember to change the name again each time you sync your environment files to another system
 $(/bin/hostname) | This way you abstract setting the hostname to a separate tool, and nothing in your shell setup is hardcoded to a specific hostname.
 You can copy your shell env to all your iSH devices and they will display their own hostname when the env files are updated to other nodes.<br> This will also work in the future when the default /bin/hostname can report the intended name.
-So it is Future proof, and you wont have to change it later on.<br><br> The CPU over head by running /bin/hostname in a shell vs using the shortcut and getting it directly from the kernel would not have any impact - how many times per second do you normally press Enter?
+So it is Future proof, and you won't have to change it later on.<br><br> The CPU over head by running /bin/hostname in a shell vs using the shortcut and getting it directly from the kernel would not have any impact - how many times per second do you normally press Enter?

 ## Other general tools